Developing the Net-Zero Standard

 The SBTi initiated a scoping phase of work in 2019 to develop a framework to enable companies to set robust and credible net-zero targets in line with a 1.5°C future.
 The standard development process formally began after publication of the Foundations for net-zero target setting in the corporate sector paper in September 2020.
 At this point, the SBTi convened a dedicated Net-Zero Expert Advisory Group (EAG), which was to be the main consensus building body for the project.

-The SBTi then began developing detailed criteria and guidance in regular consultation with the EAG, as well as the SBTi’s Scientific and Technical Advisory Group.
+The SBTi then began developing detailed criteria and guidance in regular consultation with the EAG, as well as the SBTi’s Scientific and Technical Advisory Groups.
 The SBTi requested feedback from stakeholders to improve the standard through two public consultations and a company road test.
-The standard was launched on 28 October 2021.
+The standard was launched on 28 October 2021 in advance of COP26.

 Expert advisory group